 You got engaged!
 Congrats!
-Time to start planning that jedi-meets-harry-potter garden party that you and your partner have been dreaming about.
+Time to start planning that Jedi-meets-harry-potter garden party that you and your partner have been dreaming about.
 You go online and start your research.
 And there is when all the feelings come in.
 It can be overwhelming trying to find the right vendors.
 Finding resources that would understand why there is a big wizard hat in the middle of the table can be hard.
-Where I can find an officiant that would wear a brown coat?
+Where can I find an officiant that would wear a brown coat?
 I get you.
 Overwhelming!
-As a wedding photographer for the non traditional, offbeat and rad, it was hard for me too.
+As a wedding photographer for the nontraditional, offbeat and rad, it was hard for me too.
 Finding the right outlets to advertise or resources to pass along to my clients, can be a challenge as well.
-I’ve done some research and I narrow it down to my three favorite:
+I’ve done some research and I narrow it down to my three favorites:

 Are you planning a non-traditional, offbeat affair?
 What other resources have you found?

 If you want to see more of these, photography, wedding tips, and geeky stuff every week follow me on Facebook and Instagram!
 Also, make sure to look for me on Pinterest too, where I gather all the geeky and nerdy ideas for your wedding or everyday life!